Pilkinnusija/remote-sensing/docs/Lab 00/01_Introduction.md

 var sentinelCollection = ee.ImageCollection('COPERNICUS/S2_SR');
 ```

-Over time, you will gain experience understanding the role of working with JavaScript on the `client` side and the `server` side, but the main point in this section is that when programming, we will be building 'packages' that explicitly define what we need GEE to do.
+Over time, you will gain experience understanding the roles in working with JavaScript on the `client` side and the `server` side, but the main point in this section is that when programming, we will be building 'packages' that explicitly define what we need GEE to do.

 An extension of this topic is listed [here](https://developers.google.com/earth-engine/guides/client_server), along with discussions of programming specific topics (ie, mapping instead of looping).